Why Apply for an Electronic Money Institution License in Cyprus

 - Document Preparation: Gathering necessary documentation, such as corporate governance policies, internal controls, AML/CTF procedures, and details of the company’s organizational structure.

-- Initial Capital: Ensuring the minimum initial capital (EUR 350,000 for a full EMI license) is in place.
+- Initial Capital: Ensuring that the minimum initial capital (EUR 350,000 for a full Electronic Money Institution license in Cyprus) is in place.

 2. Application Submission